Motivation is Defined by Psychologists as the Driving Force Behind Human Behavior

 Intrinsic Motivation

 This type of motivation arises from within the individual.
-On the flip side, when you're intrinsically motivated, you engage in an activity because you find it inherently enjoyable, interesting, or satisfying—not because of external rewards or pressures.
+When you're intrinsically motivated, you engage in an activity because you find it inherently enjoyable, interesting, or satisfying—not because of external rewards or pressures.
 A child who spends hours building with blocks because they love the creative process, or an adult who reads books on astronomy purely out of fascination with the subject, are demonstrating intrinsic motivation.

 Research consistently shows that intrinsic motivation leads to: